Endothelin Receptor Antagonists

 Endothelin receptor antagonists, by blocking the vasoconstrictor and cardiotonic effects of ET-1, produce vasodilation and cardiac inhibition.
 Endothelin receptor antagonists have been shown to decrease mortality and improve hemodynamics in experimental models of heart failure.

 At present, the one approved indication for endothelin antagonists is pulmonary hypertension.

-One endothelin receptor antagonist has been approved.
 Bosentan, a non-selective ET-1 receptor antagonist (blocks ETA and ETB receptors) is currently used in the treatment of pulmonary hypertension.
+Another drug also used for pulmonary hypertension is ambrisentan, which is a selective ETA receptor antagonist.
 (Go to www.rxlist.com for detailed information on bosentan)

 Side Effects and Contraindications

-Some of bosentan's side effects are common to most vasodilators; namely, headache, cutaneous flushing, and edema formation.
-Bosentan may cause birth defects and therefore is contraindicated in pregnancy.
-It also can cause liver injury.
+Some of endothelin antagonist side effects are common to most vasodilators; namely, headache, cutaneous flushing, and edema formation.
+This class of drug may cause birth defects and therefore is contraindicated in pregnancy.
+These drugs can also can cause liver injury.